peshala-prabhapoorna/gsm-call-router-poc/README.md

 ## Notes
 - This is a POC.
 Security, error handling, and production hardening are not included.
-- You must have Asterisk and required modules (chan_sip, chan_dongle, etc.) installed.
+- You must have Asterisk and required modules (chan_pjsip, res_pjsip, etc.) installed.
 - Default AMI credentials are admin/admin123.
 Change these in production.
 - The system automatically connects to Asterisk AMI on startup and disconnects on shutdown.
 - If systemd service fails, use manual startup: `sudo -u asterisk asterisk -f &`